Common Symptoms of Impacted Wisdom Teeth

 Many times swollen glands accompany impacted wisdom teeth.
 Most times these glands are located in your shoulders and neck area.

 Pain in the back of the mouth

-An impacted tooth or teeth can cause you an immense amount of pain.
-As the tooth or teeth that are impacted continue to try and erupt, your pain and symptoms can become worse.
+An impacted tooth or teeth can cause you immense amount of pain.
+The tooth or teeth that are impacted continue to erupt, your pain and symptoms can become worse.
 The pain should be at its worse towards the back of the mouth but could in fact radiate down your jaw.
 The best way to diagnose a suspected emerging wisdom tooth is to visit your dentist.

 Swelling around jaw